 Please note that entrants are encouraged to use written documentation.
 Entrants are also welcome and encouraged to document their work in other ways (verbally, poster, video, etc).
 Written documentation is not expressly required to enter the competition, but entrants are responsible for providing the judges with clear and authoritative evidence of their research and processes.
+If an entrant chooses to present documentation in a video or verbally, it should be no longer than 20 minutes.

 Written documentation is assessed for the information it provides, not spelling or typos, to improve access for people with language-based disabilities and non-native English speakers.